PoisotLab/ms_metaweb_transfer/manuscript.md

 back to an arbitrary threshold that explain 60% of the variance in the underlying data, corresponding to 12 dimensions.

-![Left: representation of the screeplot of the eigenvalues from the tSVD on the European metaweb.
+![Left: representation of the screeplot of the eigenvalues from the t-SVD on the European metaweb.
 The screeplot shows no obvious drop in the eigenvalues that may be leveraged to automatically detect a minimal dimension for embedding, after *e.g.* @Zhu2006AutDim.
 Right: cumulative fraction of variance explained by